Family life insurance

 How often do I need to update my family life insurance policy?

-It’s a good idea to regularly review your life insurance cover to make sure it still meets your needs.
-You can increase your cover if your circumstances change – for example, if you have more kids or buy a more expensive house.
+It’s a good idea to regularly review your life insurance cover to make sure it meets your needs, especially if your circumstances change.
+You can increase your cover if, for example, you have more children or buy a more expensive house.
 It’s likely you’ll have to pay a higher monthly premium, but your family’s growing needs will be covered.

 What happens to family life insurance if I get divorced?